safakozdek/Ray-Tracing/README.md

 * Output.png or output.jpeg will be generated.

 PS: It takes a few minutes to generate the output.
 Please be patient.

+## Contributing
+Pull-requests, issues, comments and stars are always appreciated!